Suspect sought in Northeast Kingdom robberies

 Vermont State Police believe the same man robbed two gas stations and convenience stores in the Northeast Kingdom on Sunday.

-The man shown in this story is accused of displaying a gun just after 1:00 p.m. at Nick’s Gas N Go on Main Street in Lyndon.
+The man is accused of displaying a gun just after 1 p.m. at Nick’s Gas N Go on Main Street in Lyndon.
 Police said in an email that he tried to steal cash before fleeing the property.

 No one at either store was hurt.
 Investigators say the man drove away from the St. Johnsbury robbery in what may have been a dark red vehicle.

-If you might know who he is, VSP is asking you to call the St. Johnsbury barracks at (802) 802-748-3111.
+If you have information about the incidents, call the St. Johnsbury barracks at (802) 802-748-3111.
 You can also provide an anonymous tip by clicking here.